 For the ham and cornbread sandwiches, mix softened butter, chopped scallions, and honey.
 Spread on split mini corn muffins.
 Fill with thinly sliced ham and hot pepper jelly.

-Now, these are just three of my favorites but there are loads and loads of ideas for tea sandwiches!
+The above are just three of my favorites, but there are loads and loads of ideas for tea sandwiches!
 Some others you might like:

 - Spread a split baguette with softened butter.
 Top with smoked turkey, cheddar cheese, and sliced apple.
 Slice thinly.